wp-plugins/collapsing-categories/readme.txt

   * Fixed bug with assigning self class to posts in sub-categories
   * Refactored code to reduce number of database reads when using multiple instances of the widget
+  * Switched from scriptaculous to jquery.
+No longer conflicts with plugins which use mootools (e.g. featured content gallery)

 = 1.1 (2010.01.03) =
     * Bug fixes